Close to the Edge: Artwork

 Close to the Edge was packaged with a gatefold sleeve designed and illustrated by Roger Dean, who had also designed the cover for Fragile (1971).
-It marked the first appearance of the band's iconic logotype, placed on top a simple front cover design of a linear colour gradient from black to green.
+It marked the first appearance of the band's bubble logotype, placed on top of a simple front cover design of a linear colour gradient from black to green.
 Dean came up with the logo without the band's knowledge and before they had started work on Close to the Edge.
 He sketched it out during a train journey from London to Brighton with the idea that the three letters could be put together "in an interesting way".
 Upon Dean's arrival in Brighton, he had finished it.
 Dean pitched the idea of having the title lettering silver-blocked like a traditional book but it never materialised.
 Dean's logo has been described as a "calligraphed colophon".

 In his original design, Dean wanted the album to resemble the quality of a gold embossed book and have a leather texture as he had owned many leather-bound sketchbooks.
 Dean gained inspiration for the artwork during a visit to Haystacks, a tall hill in the Lake District.
 He took a photograph at its summit and observing the many tarns surrounding it.
 "I was imagining this lake as something grander [...]
 How could it sustain itself on the tippy top of a mountain?"
 The sleeve includes pictures of the group and Offord that were photographed by Dean and Martyn Adelman, who had played with Squire in the late 1960s as a member of The Syn.
 Dean wrote the sleeve's text and lyric sheet by hand.
 On reflection on the album's design, Dean said: "There were a couple of ideas that merged there.
 It was of a waterfall constantly refreshing itself, pouring from all sides of the lake, but where was the water coming from?
 I was looking for an image to portray that".